natforsdick/rewarewaannotation/docs/usage.md

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
 This is _not_ recommended, since it can lead to different results on different machines dependent on the computer enviroment.

 - `test`
-  - A profile with a complete configuration for automated testing
+  - A profile with a complete configuration for quick testing
-  - Includes links to test data so needs no other parameters
+  - Includes links to minimal test data so needs no other parameters
+  - However, due this test is expected to fail at the BRAKER3 step due to the small dataset
+- `test_full`:
+  - A profile with complete configuration for complete testing
+  - Uses data found in the test-datasets directory so needs no other parameters
 - `docker`
   - A generic configuration profile to be used with [Docker](https://docker.com/)
 - `singularity`